singleron-RD/CeleScope/docs/vdj/count_vdj.md

 `--type` None

-`--UMI_min` minimum UMI number to filter.
+`--UMI_min` minimum UMI number to filter

-`--iUMI` minimum number of UMI of identical receptor type and CDR3.
+`--iUMI` minimum number of UMI of identical receptor type and CDR3